Jeff Ulbrich

-Jeffery Wade Ulbrich (/ˈʊlbrᵻk/; born February 17, 1977) is an American football coach and former linebacker who is the defensive coordinator for the New York Jets of the National Football League (NFL).
-He played college football at Hawaii and was drafted by the San Francisco 49ers in the 3rd round (86th overall) in the 2000 NFL Draft and played for the 49ers from 2000 to 2009.
+Jeffery Wade Ulbrich (/ˈʊlbrᵻk/; born February 17, 1977) is an American professional football coach and former linebacker who is the defensive coordinator for the Atlanta Falcons of the National Football League (NFL).
+He played college football for the Hawaii Warriors and was selected by the San Francisco 49ers in the third round (86th overall) in the 2000 NFL draft and played for the 49ers from 2000 to 2009.

 After retiring as a player following the 2009 season, Ulbrich was the assistant special teams coach for the Seattle Seahawks for two seasons.
-He then served as the linebackers and special teams coach at UCLA for three seasons and then served as an assistant coach for the Atlanta Falcons for six seasons.
+He then served as the linebackers and special teams coach at UCLA for three seasons and later served as an assistant coach for the Atlanta Falcons for six seasons.
+From 2021 to 2024, Ulbrich served as defensive coordinator for the New York Jets, being promoted to interim head coach on October 8, 2024, following the firing of Robert Saleh.
+Since 2025, Ulbrich has served as the defensive coordinator for the Atlanta Falcons.

-Early years
+Early life

 Ulbrich attended Live Oak High School in Morgan Hill, California, and lettered three times in football and twice in wrestling.
 In football, he was a First-team All-League and team MVP.
 In wrestling, he won a league title (192 pounds).